top of page

 Israel had seven proscribed yearly feasts, three of which were grouped into one festival in spring, the single feast of Pentecost in mid summer and the three final ones grouped into one in the fall.

 Lets assign the first feast, the Feast of Passover to Martin Luther (1517) as he declares a Catholic priest cannot remit sins.
-This returns the Christian Faith to its most basic belief in salvation by faith alone (Eph 2:8), a concept that had gotten lost for a while.
+This returns the Christian Faith to its most basic belief in salvation by faith alone (Eph 2:8), a concept that was lost for a while.

 Passover had begun with the Exodus of the Jews from Egypt, but its larger meaning was revealed centuries later with Jesus dying as the “Passover Lamb” (John 1:29, 1Cor 5:7).
 His death offered to free mankind from being slaves to sin the way Moses freed his people from being slaves to Egypt (Rom 6:6-7).
 Martin Luther, and the Reformation that swept Europe (1517), returned the Christian Faith to that basic idea.